Nutrition Guidelines for Pressure Injuries: Protein, Calories, and More

-Optimizing nutritional status is an important strategy both in the prevention and treatment of pressure ulcers.
+Optimizing nutritional status is an important strategy both in the prevention and treatment of pressure injuries.

-Pressure ulcers — also called bedsores and decubitus ulcers — are injuries to the skin or underlying tissue resulting from unrelieved pressure on the skin.
+Pressure injuries or ulcers — also called bedsores and decubitus ulcers — are injuries to the skin or underlying tissue resulting from unrelieved pressure on the skin.

 The constant pressure reduces blood flow to parts of the body and damages the skin by depriving it of oxygen and nutrients.